soniacweb/project4redbrix/README.md

 # Future Features

+- Refactor frontend using React
-Pinning properties feature included in the dashboard once logged in.
+- I would like to incorporate a 'pinning' feature for users to pin properties of interest, and display them on the dashboard once logged in.